digidemlab/digidemlab.github.io/_projects/digidem-guide-en.markdown

 ---
-title: Digidem Guide en
+title: Digidem Guide
 date: 2017-02-23 17:21:00 Z
 lang: en
-excerpt: Din guide till digitala verktyg för fördjupad demokrati.
-ingress-text: Digidem Guide presenterar de bästa tillgängliga digitala verktygen på ett ställe, så att du kan hitta rätt metod för dina behov.
+ref: digidem-guide
+permalink: /en/projects/digidem-guide/
+excerpt: Practical tools to create communities and make decisions together.
+ingress-text: Digidem Guide brings the best digital tools available into one space, so you can find the right one for your needs.
 image: "/uploads/ineedit.gif"
 links:
 - title: digidemguide.org